schnaggelz/rpi-nxt2/README.md

 me.
 So I experiment with own bare-metal firmware on the NXT (for sensor/actuator management) and application software on the RPi (for the algorithms).

+Most of the code is coming from my Bitbucket repo at https://bitbucket.org/schnaggelz/nxt/src/master.
+I decided to move to Github for upcoming experiments.

 # Build

 ## Docker